sshushliapin/Sitecore.FakeDb/README.md

 `Install-Package Sitecore.FakeDb.NSubstitute`

-To instantiate a mock object NSubstitute Factory should be used:
+To instantiate a mock object, NSubstitute Factory should be used:

 ``` xml
 <bucketManager enabled="true">